-DefinitionThe first recorded indication of the level of motor response at the scene of trauma.JustificationGCS components are combined and used as an important component in a number of outcome prediction models and provide an indication of the patient's initial neurological status prior to arrival at referring or definitive care.
+Definition The first recorded indication of the level of motor response at the scene of trauma.

+Justification GCS components are combined and used as an important component in a number of outcome prediction models and provide an indication of the patient's initial neurological status prior to arrival at referring or definitive care.
 The GCS motor component alone may be useful as an independent predictor of outcome.

-First measurement taken by any ambulance or retrieval team prior hospital.
+Guide for use First measurement taken by any ambulance or retrieval team prior hospital.

 Where the person's first presentation is at a referring or definitive care hospital, code Not Applicable.
 If 4.01 Date & Time of Observations at Scene recorded as Not Applicable, then should be recorded as Not Applicable.
 It is likely that if any of the scene fields (4.01-4.08) are recorded as Not Applicable, that this field should also be recorded as Not Applicable.
-Further, if any scene field is recorded as anything other than Not Applicable, it is likely that none of the scene fields should be recorded as Not Applicable, it is likely that none of the scene fields should be recorded as Not Applicable.
-Scene GCS Eye may be recorded as Not Applicable, yet all other scene fields are applicable).
+Further, if any scene field is recorded as anything other than Not Applicable, it is likely that none of the scene fields should be recorded as Not Applicable (exceptions exist, for example if a blind person is the patient 4.05 Scene GCS Eye may be recorded as Not Applicable, yet all other scene fields are applicable).

-Validation rules Data type Number Field size maximum 1 Data domain Code Description (Adult-Child-Infant) 1 None-No Response-No Response 2 Extension to pain- Extension to pain- decerebrate posturing to pain 3 Flexion to pain- Flexion to pain- Decorticate posturing to pain 4 Withdraws to pain- Withdraws to pain- Withdraws to pain 5 Localises pain- Localises painful stimulus-Withdraws to touch 6 Obeys commands- Obeys commands- Moves spontaneously /.
-Not applicable ?
-Unknown
+Data domain Code Description (Adult-Child-Infant) 1 None-No Response 2 Extension to pain- Extension to pain- decerebrate posturing to pain 3 Flexion to pain- Flexion to pain- Decorticate posturing to pain 4 Withdraws to pain- Withdraws to pain- Withdraws to pain 5 Localises pain- Localises painful stimulus-Withdraws to touch 6 Obeys commands- Obeys commands- Moves spontaneously /.
+Not applicable